 The quality of cheap tennis racquets are questionable at best but if you can pick up a decent racquet from Head at a reasonable price then you can’t ask for moire than that.
 The Head Liquid Metal 8 Tennis Racquet is here to provide a sturdy yet inexpensive solution, does it deliver though?
 We’ll find out.

-The strength of fundamentals will always prevail over a poor quality tennis racquet, so a beginner will never need the best gear available.
-A barebones racquet is a wise choice as it doesn’t sugarcoat things in regards to positioning, understanding mechanics and topspin application.
+The strength of fundamentals will always prevail over a poor quality tennis racquet, so a beginner will never need the best (and most expensive) gear available.
+A simple racquet is a wise choice as it doesn’t sugarcoat things in regards to positioning, mechanics and topspin application.

 It puts these obstacles in front of the player to conquer, unaided no less.
 The Head Liquid Metal 8 Tennis Racquet is a rather simple yet effective product, relying on the skill of its holder and pushing them to improve through pure practice.